rathankalluri/ScrapAndPost/README.md

 Also posts the same to wordpress json API to create an image and post.

 Posting of SEO content yet to be done

+Yet to add html page reader to code